 While the aforementioned points should be considered before selecting the host company, here are some more points that will help you pick between two options that are equally perfect for you.

 14. One-Click WordPress Install:

 WordPress is easy to install, but it becomes easier when you have a hosting company that offers one-click WordPress installation.
 This helps if you want a hassle-free approach when setting up the website.
 Here’s the catch- if you go for one-click installations, you usually have to make do with security issues and slower upgrades.

 15. Reselling Options:

 Host reselling is a feature that will help advanced users.
 Reselling is a common practice for web developers since it gives them the opportunity to build the site and host it.
-If you want to this option, look for the reselling opportunities offered by the host.
+If you want this option, look for the reselling opportunities offered by the host.
 Many hosts offer unbranded solutions for you to make the hosting environment suitable for your branding.
 Privilege server offers great reseller hosting packages to get you started.

 16. Affiliate Cash:

 If you aren’t planning to resell hosting, you might be offered affiliate dollars by the host company.
 The affiliate cash will help pay off in the long run.
 You can also make do without managing ads or links and can still end up making some cash.

 Some hosts allow you to register your domain name.
 While it might be a good option to combine your hosting and domain registration, this might become a problem if you want to change hosts in the future.
 Many hosts own their URL and license it to the website, so it might be difficult to transfer the URL to another host if there are billing issues.
 It is a smarter move not to combine host registration and domain name since that might force you to remain with the host even if you want an out.